kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 ### Effect of Pod priority on scheduling order

-In Kubernetes 1.9 and later, when Pod priority is enabled, scheduler orders pending pods by their priority and a pending Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.
-As a result, the higher priority pod may by scheduled sooner that pods with lower priority if its scheduling requirements are met.
-If such pod cannot be scheduled, scheduler will continue and tries to schedule other lower priority Pods.
+In Kubernetes 1.9 and later, when Pod priority is enabled, scheduler orders pending Pods by their priority and a pending Pod is placed ahead of other pending Pods with lower priority in the scheduling queue.
+As a result, the higher priority Pod may by scheduled sooner that Pods with lower priority if its scheduling requirements are met.
+If such Pod cannot be scheduled, scheduler will continue and tries to schedule other lower priority Pods.

 ## Preemption